Werkov/Werkov.github.io/_posts/2022-01-26-ymp-explanation.md

 ## Implementation

-Warning right at the beginnig the implementation *is* rolling own crypto.
+Warning right at the beginning the implementation *is* rolling own crypto.
 When possible I tried to reuse existing more or less standard libs but due to the nature of not-widely used and tried algorithms involved I had to implement some parts myself.